-Shopping in Marrakech is a world-famous travel experience.
+Shopping in Marrakech is a an experience not to be missed.
 From the bustling labyrinth of the souks (an area of market stalls) to hand-crafted pottery, contemporary art, couture kaftans and priceless antiques, Marrakech is a treasure trove of exotic goods.

 In the souks of Marrakech, bargaining is essential (asking prices may be as much as five times what the salesman will eventually take), and the attention of shop owners or staff can be overwhelming.
 Travellers should be aware that when shopping in the medina with a tourist guide his commission will be added to the price of the goods purchased.
 Most small shops are closed on Friday afternoons and on Sundays, although the big bazaars are open every day.
 Opening times may vary during the month of Ramadan and visitors should research any potential changes.
 Also worth noting is the fact that no provision is made for tourists to reclaim any sales tax or VAT from goods purchased in Morocco.

 Become our Marrakech Travel Expert